FAQ

 Are non-photographer companions welcome?

-Do you provide meals during the workshop?
+What are meals like during the workshop?

 Are inter-island flights or ferries included?